Lifting gas

-A lifting gas or lighter-than-air gas is a gas that has a density lower than normal atmospheric gases and rises above them as a result.
-It is required for aerostats to create buoyancy, particularly in lighter-than-air aircraft, which include free balloons, moored balloons, and airships.
-Only certain lighter than air gases are suitable as lifting gases.
+A lifting gas or lighter-than-air gas is a gas that has a density lower than normal atmospheric gases and rises above them as a result, making it useful in lifting lighter-than-air aircraft.
+Only certain lighter-than-air gases are suitable as lifting gases.
 Dry air has a density of about 1.29 g/L (gram per liter) at standard conditions for temperature and pressure (STP) and an average molecular mass of 28.97 g/mol, and so lighter-than-air gases have a density lower than this.